Your-Majesty/Development-Guidelines/css/README.md

-# Airbnb CSS / Sass Styleguide
+# YM CSS / Sass Styleguide

 *A mostly reasonable approach to CSS and Sass*